 Everything around us is either biodegradable or non-biodegradable.
 Banana peels, leaves, and most other food materials are examples of biodegradable material while plastics, cans, and Styrofoam are not biodegradable.

 There are times when one might be confused whether something is biodegradable or non-biodegradable and that’s a risk to take since it poses a threat to the environment.

 Biodegradable means that a substance can be easily decomposed by naturally occurring agents such as oxygen, water, ultraviolet rays, microbes, acid rains, etc.

-For instance, when a banana peel or any other chopped vegetables and other food items is left in the open, several harmful micro-organisms including bacteria, fungi or small insects act upon it in a relatively short period of time because of natural elements like moisture, oxygen and heat help in the decomposition by breaking the complex organic structures into simpler units.
+For instance, when a banana peel or any other chopped vegetables and other food items is left in the open, several harmful micro-organisms, including bacteria, fungi or small insects act upon it in a relatively short period of time.
+This is because, the natural elements like moisture, oxygen and heat help in the decomposition by breaking the complex organic structures into simpler units.
 The decomposed material will eventually mix and return to the soil.

 On the other hand, non-biodegradable substances do not break down or dissolve for many years.
 Because of that, they can be recycled and reused.
 So, instead of throwing wastes in the garbage, it can be dumped in a proper recycling place making it useful for other purposes.

 Non-biodegradable materials are not easily affected by the natural process as they do not react with and dissolve in the soil easily.
 Some of these items that are commonly used in day to day lives are plastic products, aluminium cans, bottles, metal scraps, glasses, grocery bags and Styrofoam (polystyrene).
 These and other non-biodegradable items have to be stored properly after use so that they can be recycled.

 |Can be decomposed by natural agents||Cannot be decomposed by natural agents|